Expecho/ServiceFabric-Remoting-CustomHeaders/README.md

 ```
 ### Sender

-On the sender side, use the `ExtendedServiceProxy` or `ExtendedActorProxy` class to create a proxy to the actor or service.
+On the sender side, create a proxy to the actor or service.
 The `Create` method accepts an instance of the `CustomHeaders` class:

+#### For Reliable Services

 ```csharp
 var customHeaders = new CustomHeaders